 - Improved air quality

-In this way, the REO Auction contributes to a sustainable city.
+In this way, the REO Veiling contributes to a sustainable city.

 Only the crate washing plant is not heated via the heat grid.
 This is done via a gas-fired combined heat and power installation.